 Sales to certain of our OEM customers have historically represented a substantial majority of our net sales.
-Approximately 70% of our net sales in the three months ended April 2, 2011 were to one of our customers and approximately 37%, 31% and 16% of our net sales in the three months ended April 3, 2010 were to three of our customers.
+Approximately 85% and 70% of our net sales in the three months ended March 31, 2012 and April 2, 2011, respectively were to one of our customers.
 We currently expect that sales to major OEM customers will continue to represent a significant percentage of our net sales for the foreseeable future.
 We do not have long-term agreements with our OEM customers, or with any other customer.
 Any one of these customers could decide at any time to discontinue, decrease or delay their purchase of our products.
 In addition, the prices that these customers pay for our products could change at any time.
 The loss of any of our OEM customers, or a significant reduction in sales to any of them, could significantly reduce our net sales and adversely affect our operating results.